gkolotelo/MCF/README.md

 SerialSensor is compatible with sensors that output numeric values, or numeric comma separated values (CSV), through a USB to Serial converter.

-The values must end with a CR or CRLF line break.

 Currently, SerialSensor is only compatible with Linux/Unix based systems.

 SerialSensor can represent the acquired data though JSON, numerical value lists or strings.